 The MBA in Marketing provides graduates with the skills they need to progress in their marketing career or move into the field of marketing.
 Students will explore the major areas of the field including new product development, sales management, advertising promotions, services marketing, and international marketing.
 The Marketing MBA is a 15 course, 45 credit hour degree program that leads to a Masters in Business Administration degree and a certificate in Marketing.
-Students can begin the program at any time during the year, and can complete the program entirely online or in a combination of online and on-ground courses lasting seven weeks.
+Students interested in learning more should click here.
+To apply, visit www.brenau.edu/apply.

 Brenau also offers the option to students, who already hold a graduate degree, to earn the Marketing Certificate by completing the 5 required courses in the Marketing Concentration curriculum.